SwiftyMe/SwiftUI-Demo-A/README.md

 The iOS App is implemented using Swift, SwiftUI and Combine.
 It consist of mainly one screen that constitute a shopping basket that can open two related sheet views.

-In software terms and generally speaking, the solution demonstrates my ability to:
+In software terms and generally speaking, the solution demonstrates my abilities to:

 - write clean and readable code
 - use standard software architectures and patterns such as MVVM, delegation and dependency injection